8 Tips for Visiting Baja, Mexico

 Get Your FMM

 If you’re coming into Mexico by land, this is a very easy thing to overlook.
-The border agents will not tell you about it, but it is absolutely necessary.
+The border agents will NOT force you to get it, but it is absolutely necessary.
 Your presence in Mexico is illegal without it.

 An FMM is free if your trip is 7 days or less, otherwise it costs around $30 USD.
 The immigration agent should also stamp your passport when you obtain the permit.